• Skip to primary navigation

 Regenerative materials are bio-based materials such as timber, straw or hemp, and/or reclaimed or recycled building materials that are produced and used in ways that have a positive impact on the natural environment and society.
 Their responsible choice and application can help restore natural resources, enhance biodiversity and wellbeing, and contribute positively to the local economy.

 Regenerative Materials First is a transformational hub for innovators in construction.
 Curated by Woodknowledge Wales, it brings together an inclusive, cross-sector collective of organisations in building construction, dedicated to driving change across the supply chain.
-Gathering around six live construction projects between 2025-2028, this game-changing collaboration will explore and deliver new models for procuring and building with regenerative materials, such as home-grown timber and reclaimed steel.
+Gathering around live construction projects between 2025-2028, this game-changing collaboration will explore and deliver new models for procuring and building with regenerative materials, such as home-grown timber and reclaimed steel.

 Regenerative Materials First will be guided by the principles of a Just Transition | UN Global Compact and accelerate the power of the Well-being of Future Generations (Wales) Act 2015 and the Social Partnership & Public Procurement Act 23.